gernest/blue/README.md

-After saying that you should also know, I tested this on a live influxdb instance by hooking up a telegraf tail plugin to a named pipe that another commandline library was writing to( after converting live stream of json input to the influxdb line protocol using this library)
+After saying that you should also know, I tested this on a live influxdb instance by hooking up a telegraf tail plugin to a named pipe that another commandline application was writing to( after converting live stream of json input to the influxdb line protocol using this library)

 # Features